e-Brochure

 NOTE: Candidates may take note that no Demand Draft (DD) or cheque or cash will be accepted at any C-DAC training centre towards payment of any installment of course fees.

-Linux Programming and Cloud Computing: Installation(Ubuntu and CentOS), Basics of Linux, Configuring Linux, Shells, Commands, and Navigation, Common Text Editors, Administering Linux, Introduction to Users and Groups, Linux shell scripting, shell computing, Introduction to enterprise computing, Remote access.
+Linux Programming: Installation (Ubuntu and CentOS), Basics of Linux, Configuring Linux, Shells, Commands, and Navigation, Common Text Editors, Administering Linux, Introduction to Users and Groups, Linux shell scripting, shell computing, Introduction to enterprise computing, Remote access.

-Python Programming: Python basics, If, If- else, Nested if-else, Looping, For, While, Nested loops, Control Structure, Break, Continue, Pass, Strings and Tuples, Accessing Strings, Basic Operations, String slices, Working with Lists, Accessing list, Operations, Function and Methods, Files, Modules, Dictionaries, Functions and Functional Programming, Declaring and calling Functions, Declare, assign and retrieve values from Lists, Introducing Tuples, Accessing tuples, Visualizing using Matplotlib, Seaborn, OOPs concept, Class and object, Attributes, Inheritance, Overloading, Overriding, Data hiding, Operations Exception, Exception Handling, except clause, Try-finally clause, User Defined Exceptions, Data wrangling, Data cleaning, Load images and audio files using python libraries(pillow/scikit-learn), Creation of python virtual environment, Logging in Python.
+Python Programming: Python basics, If, If- else, Nested if-else, Looping, For, While, Nested loops, Control Structure, Break, Continue, Pass, Strings and Tuples, Accessing Strings, Basic Operations, String slices, Working with Lists, Accessing list, Operations, Function and Methods, Files, Pickling, Modules, Dictionaries, Dictionary Comprehension, Functions and Functional Programming, Declaring and calling Functions, Declare, assign and retrieve values from Lists, Introducing Tuples, Accessing tuples, Visualizing using Matplotlib, Seaborn, OOPs concept, Class and object, Attributes, Inheritance, Overloading, Overriding, Data hiding, Generators, Decorators, Operations Exception, Exception Handling, except clause, Try-finally clause, User Defined Exceptions, Data wrangling, Data cleaning, Load images and audio files using python libraries(pillow/scikit-learn), Creation of python virtual environment, Logging in Python.

 R Programming: Reading and Getting Data into R, Exporting Data from R, Data Objects-Data Types & Data Structure.
-Viewing Named Objects, Structure of Data Items, Manipulating and Processing Data in R (Creating, Accessing, Sorting data frames, Extracting, Combining, Merging, reshaping data frames), Control Structures, Functions in R (numeric, character, statistical), working with objects, Viewing Objects within Objects, Constructing Data Objects, Packages – Tidyverse, Dplyr, Tidyr etc., Queuing Theory, Case Study
+Viewing Named Objects, Structure of Data Items, Manipulating and Processing Data in R (Creating, Accessing, sorting data frames, Extracting, Combining, Merging, reshaping data frames), Control Structures, Functions in R (numeric, character, statistical), working with objects, Viewing Objects within Objects, Constructing Data Objects, Packages – Tidyverse, Dplyr, Tidyr etc., Queuing Theory, Case Study.

-Oops Concepts, Data Types, Operators and Language, Constructs, Inner Classes and Inheritance, Interface and Package, Exceptions, Collections, Threads, Java.lang, Java.util, Java Virtual Machine, Reflection in JVM, JVM’s architecture, Lambda Expressions, Functional Programming and Interfaces, Introduction to Streams, Introduction of JDBC API
+Introduction to Java Virtual Machine,Data Types, Operators and Language, OOPs Concepts, Constructs, Inner Classes and Inheritance, Interface and Package, Exceptions, Collections, Threads, Java.lang,, Java.util, Lambda Expressions, Introduction to Streams, Introduction of JDBC API.

-Introduction to Business Analytics using some case studies, Summary Statistics, Making Right Business Decisions based on data, Statistical Concepts, Descriptive Statistics and its measures, Probability theory, Probability Distributions (Continuous and discrete- Normal, Binomial and Poisson distribution) and Data, Sampling and Estimation, Statistical Interfaces, Predictive modeling and analysis, Bayes’ Theorem, Central Limit theorem, Statistical Inference Terminology (types of errors, tails of test, confidence intervals etc.), Hypothesis Testing, Parametric Tests: ANOVA, t-test, Non parametric Tests- chi-Square, U-Test, Data Exploration & preparation, Concepts of Correlation, Covariance, Outliers, Simulation and Risk Analysis, Optimization, Linear, Integer, Overview of Factor Analysis, Directional Data Analytics, Functional Data Analysis , Predictive Modelling (From Correlation To Supervised Segmentation): Identifying Informative Attributes, Segmenting Data By Progressive Attributive, Models, Induction And Prediction, Supervised Segmentation, Visualizing Segmentations, Trees As Set Of Rules, Probability Estimation; Decision Analytics: Evaluating Classifiers, Analytical Framework, Evaluation, Baseline, Performance And Implications For Investments In Data; Evidence And Probabilities: Explicit Evidence Combination With Bayes Rule, Probabilistic Reasoning; Business Strategy: Achieving Competitive Advantages, Sustaining Competitive Advantages
+Introduction to Business Analytics using some case studies, Summary Statistics, Making Right Business Decisions based on data, Statistical Concepts, Descriptive Statistics and its measures, Probability theory, Probability Distributions (Continuous and discrete- Normal, Binomial and Poisson distribution) and Data, Sampling and Estimation, Statistical Interfaces, Predictive modelling and analysis, Bayes’ Theorem, Central Limit theorem,Statistical Inference Terminology (types of errors, tails of test, confidence intervals etc.),Hypothesis Testing, Parametric Tests: ANOVA, t-test, Non parametric Tests- chi-Square, U-Test Data Exploration & preparation, Concepts of Correlation, Covariance, Outliers, Simulation and Risk Analysis, Optimization, Linear, Integer, Overview of Factor Analysis, Directional Data Analytics, Functional Data Analysis, Predictive Modelling (From Correlation To Supervised Segmentation): Identifying Informative Attributes, Segmenting Data By Progressive Attributive, Models, Induction And Prediction, Supervised Segmentation, Visualizing Segmentations, Trees As Set Of Rules, Probability Estimation; Decision Analytics: Evaluating Classifiers, Analytical Framework, Evaluation, Baseline, Performance And Implications For Investments In Data; Evidence And Probabilities: Explicit Evidence Combination With Bayes Rule, Probabilistic Reasoning; Business Strategy: Achieving Competitive Advantages, Sustaining Competitive Advantages

-Python Libraries – Pandas, Numpy, Scrapy, Plotly, Beautiful soup
+Python Libraries – Pandas, Numpy, Scrapy,Plotly, Beautiful soup

-Database Concepts (File System and DBMS), OLAP vs OLTP, Database Storage Structures (Tablespace, Control files, Data files), Structured and Unstructured data, SQL Commands (DDL, DML & DCL), Stored functions and procedures in SQL, Conditional Constructs in SQL, data collection, Designing Database schema, Normal Forms and ER Diagram, Relational Database modelling, Stored Procedures , Triggers, Window function, Case statements.
-The tools and how data can be gathered in a systematic fashion, Data ware Housing concept, No SQL, Data Models - XML, working with MongoDB, Cassandra- overview, architecture, comparison with MongoDB, working with Cassendra, Connecting DB’s with Python, Introduction to Data Driven Decisions, Enterprise Data Management, data preparation and cleaning techniques
+Database Concepts (File System and DBMS), OLAP vs OLTP, Database Storage Structures (Tablespace, Control files, Data files), Structured and Unstructured data, SQL Commands (DDL, DML & DCL), Stored functions and procedures in SQL, Conditional Constructs in SQL, data collection, Designing Database schema,Normal Forms and ER Diagram, Relational Database modelling, Stored Procedures , Triggers.
+The tools and how data can be gathered in a systematic fashion, Data ware Housing concept, No-SQL, Data Models - XML, working with MongoDB, Cassandra- overview, comparison with MongoDB, working with Cassendra, Connecting DB’s with Python, Introduction to Data Driven Decisions, Enterprise Data Management, data preparation and cleaning techniques

-Introduction to Big Data-Big Data - Beyond the Hype, Big Data Skills and Sources of Big Data, Big Data Adoption, Research and Changing Nature of Data Repositories, Data Sharing and Reuse Practices and Their Implications for Repository Data Curation
+Introduction to Big Data-Big Data - Beyond The Hype, Big Data Skills And Sources Of Big Data, Big Data Adoption, Research And Changing Nature Of Data Repositories, Data Sharing And Reuse Practices And Their Implications For Repository Data Curation,

-Hadoop: Introduction of Big data programming-Hadoop, The ecosystem and stack, The Hadoop Distributed File System (HDFS), Components of Hadoop, Design of HDFS, Java interfaces to HDFS, Architecture overview, Development Environment, Hadoop distribution and basic commands, Eclipse development, The HDFS command line and web interfaces, The HDFS Java API (lab), Analyzing the Data with Hadoop, Scaling Out, Hadoop event stream processing, complex event processing, MapReduce Introduction, Developing a Map Reduce Application, How Map Reduce Works, The MapReduce Anatomy of a Map Reduce Job run, Failures, Job Scheduling, Shuffle and Sort, Task execution, Map Reduce Types and Formats, Map Reduce Features, Real-World MapReduce
+Hadoop: Introduction of Big Data Programming-Hadoop, The ecosystem and stack, The Hadoop Distributed File System (HDFS), Components of Hadoop, Design of HDFS, Java interfaces to HDFS, Architecture overview, Development Environment, Hadoop distribution and basic commands, Eclipse development, The HDFS command line and web interfaces, The HDFS Java API, Analyzing the Data with Hadoop, Scaling Out, Hadoop event stream processing, complex event processing, MapReduce Introduction, Developing a Map Reduce Application, How Map Reduce Works, The MapReduce Anatomy of a Map Reduce Job run, Failures, Job Scheduling, Shuffle and Sort, Task execution, Map Reduce Types and Formats, Map Reduce Features, Real-World MapReduce,

-Hadoop Environment: Setting up a Hadoop Cluster, Cluster specification, Cluster Setup and Installation, Hadoop Configuration, Security in Hadoop, Administering Hadoop, HDFS – Monitoring & Maintenance, Hadoop benchmarks
+Hadoop Environment: Setting up a Hadoop Cluster, Cluster specification, Cluster Setup and Installation, Hadoop Configuration, Security in Hadoop, Administering Hadoop, HDFS – Monitoring & Maintenance, Hadoop benchmarks,

 HBase: Overview, comparison and architecture, java client API, CRUD operations and security